John Joseph Fitzpatrick: Early life

 John Fitzpatrick was born in Trenton, Ontario, Canada on October 12, 1918.
 When he was age five, his family moved to Buffalo, New York.
 He attended Catholic schools throughout high school.
 He went to Rome to study for the priesthood, but was forced to return to the United States in 1942 due to World War II.
-After the war, Fitzpatrick returned to Rome to complete his studies.
+After the war, Fitzpatrick went back to Rome to complete his studies.

 Priesthood

 Fitzpatrick was ordained a priest in Rome by Bishop John Aloysius Duffy for the Diocese of Buffalo on December 13, 1942, when he was 24 years old.
-After his ordination, Duffy enlisted in the US Army Chaplain Corps and was assigned to a unit stationed in Florida.
+After his ordination, Duffy enlisted in the US Army Chaplain Corps and was assigned to an Army unit stationed in Florida during World War II.

 Duffy was incardinated, or transferred, in 1948 from the Diocese of Buffalo to the Diocese of St Augustine in Florida.
 In 1958, Pope Pius XII erected the Diocese of Miami.
 At that time, Duffy are incardinated into the new diocese.